smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 - Include a question that asks the annotator whether the politician is included in the model; this will (1) be important to incorporate into the machine learning model and (2) allow the annotator to consciously consider a candidate's role in the image prior to making any annotations on the minority group appeal variables

-- Provide the annotator with a definition of 'appeal' as well as context for how 'appeal' pertains to politicians' attempts to gain the support of voters
+- Provide the annotator with a definition of 'appeal' as well as context for how 'appeal' pertains to politicians' attempts to gain support among voters

 - Break down each of the four minority group-specific appeal variables, 'Black_appeal', 'Hispanic_appeal', 'Asian_appeal', and 'LGBTQ+\_appeal', into separate questions

 The finalized scheme (which will be used for annotation) can be found [here](https://github.com/smithhenryd/GSoC_2020_MinorityMessagesAndDemocrats-/blob/master/imgs_data/Images%20Annotation%20Scheme_Final.pdf).

 Moreover, I have created a [spreadsheet](https://docs.google.com/spreadsheets/d/12cUOqOxmk4Q0TC683jrqbtb5uCG4-cNBwrJTKgIh-NA/edit?usp=sharing) by which to record annotations, which can [also be viewed in Github as a csv file](https://github.com/smithhenryd/GSoC_2020_MinorityMessagesAndDemocrats-/blob/master/imgs_data/Facebook%20Image%20Annotation%20-%20Sheet1.csv).
 Hopefully, this image annotation will be finished by the end of the following week.
-As of the end of this week, Dr. Joo is working to recruit two UCLA students to annotate the sample and I am working to find a way to efficiently organize the image files for annotation.
+As of this weekend, Dr. Joo is working to recruit two UCLA students to annotate the sample and I am working to find a way to efficiently organize the image files for annotation.
 When these students have been selected, Dr. Park and I will meet with them to explain the annotation scheme as well as how the image files are organized.

 #### IV.
 Coding Period Week 1: